Dhananjay10313/Website/README.md

 Flower allows using SSL certificates for secure communication.
 The general steps for certificate creation involve generating keys and certificates using OpenSSL commands and a configuration file specifying domain name, organization, etc.

+* `openssl genrsa -out ca.key 4096`: This command generates a new private key (ca.key) with a size of 4096 bits for the Certificate Authority (CA).
+* `openssl req -new -x509 -key ca.key -sha256 -subj "/C=DE/ST=HH/O=CA, Inc." -days 365 -out ca.crt`: This command creates a self-signed certificate (ca.crt) using the generated key (ca.key).
+    * `-new`: Creates a new certificate signing request (CSR).
+    * `-x509`: Creates a self-signed certificate.
+    * `-key ca.key`: Specifies the private key to use for signing.
+    * `-sha256`: Uses the SHA-256 hashing algorithm.
+    * `-subj "/C=DE/ST=HH/O=CA, Inc."`: Sets the subject information for the certificate, including Country (C), State (ST), and Organization (O).
+You can replace these values with your own details.
+    * `-days 365`: Sets the certificate validity period to 365 days.
+    * `-out ca.crt`: Specifies the output filename for the certificate (ca.crt).

+**Generating Server Key, CSR, and Certificate:**

+These steps are similar but involve creating a server key and certificate signed by the root CA we just created.
+You'll need a separate `certificate.conf` file for server-specific configurations (explained later).

+**Note:** These commands are for demonstration purposes only.
+In a production environment, you'll likely use a more secure way to manage certificates.

+**Remember to replace the placeholders with your own information.**

 **Further Exploration**

 This repository provides a foundation for exploring federated learning and fine-tuning LLM models.
 You can delve deeper into specific algorithms, experiment with different LLM models, or explore advanced federated learning techniques.